1. What are the features of this ranking system?

 14. Does this ranking system take into consideration the size of the universities?

 Yes.
 The number of papers from a university is naturally related to the size of that institution.
 This ranking system has used certain indicators, such as the average citations per paper, to balance the influence of the size of university.
-To offer an alternative view on university ranking, the project offers an additional ranking in which the original ranking is adjusted by faculty numbers.
+To offer an alternative view on university ranking, the project offers an additional ranking in which the original ranking is adjusted by full-time equivalent academic staff numbers.

 15. Why are papers from the humanities disciplines not calculated in this ranking system?